DSXiangLi/DecryptPrompt/README.md

   - AgentGym-RL: Training LLM Agents for Long-Horizon Decision Making through Multi-Turn Reinforcement Learning
   - rStar2-Agent: Agentic Reasoning Technical Report
   - The Landscape of Agentic Reinforcement Learning for LLMs: A Survey
+  - IN-THE-FLOW AGENTIC SYSTEM OPTIMIZATION FOR EFFECTIVE PLANNING AND TOOL USE
 - 经验学习
   - Welcome to the Era of Experience
 - RL 其他训练方式